Town of Whitewater

 Walkers and joggers are reminded that they

-must walk on the left side of the road facing
+must walk on the left side of the road facing on-coming traffic.

 There are several lake accesses where boats